cosmos/sdk-tutorials/blog/tutorial/02-cli-list-post.md

 }
 ```

 `CmdListPost` and `CmdShowPost` run an [ABCI](https://docs.tendermint.com/master/spec/abci/) query to fetch the data, unmarshals it back form binary to JSON and returns it to the console.
 ABCI is an interface between your app and Tendermint (a program responsible for replicating the state across machines).
 ABCI queries look like paths on a hierarchical filesystem.
 In our case, the query is `custom/blog/list-post`.
-Before we continue, we need to define `QueryListPost`.
+Before you continue, you need to define `QueryListPost`.

 ## Add the Two Query Commands to the Types